-4. Not eating enough
+4. Not Eating Enough

 Severely restricting total calorie intake to induce fat loss is a common practice.
 This is a well-known issue for women, but men also do this.

 It's generally a well-known concept that if you just eat less you'll lose weight.
 But remember, we're not necessarily after weight loss.
 Heck, with some simple water manipulation and carbohydrate restriction techniques I could help you lose 10-12 pounds in a few days.
-But once you water and carbs back into your daily nutrition, you'll gain it right back.
+But once you add water and carbs back into your daily nutrition, you'll gain it right back.
 While reducing overall intake is on the right track, the two most common problems I see with this approach are: